sheljohn/siglot/README.md

 ### About

-I started this little project to prove that Signals and Slots could be implemented easily and efficiently in C++ without calling heavy libraries like Qt, Boost or complicated headers like FastDelegates.
+I started this project to prove that Signals and Slots could be implemented easily and efficiently in C++ without calling heavy libraries like Qt, Boost or complicated headers like FastDelegates.
 I think I reached a satisfactory result with a clean 300-lines header (with comments), which includes only _two_ STL headers (standard 2011).

 ### Bug reports